The Key Mailer Car Dealer Advertising Scam

 What is a Key Mailer Scam?

-A car dealership will pay a third party to send out a mass direct mail campaign promoting a “big sale” to the local public to drive traffic to the dealership.
+A car dealership will pay a third party to send a mass direct mail campaign to the local public promoting a “big sale” to drive traffic to the dealership.

 Car dealers spend thousands of dollars with a direct mail company to produce bright, colorful mailers that blanket local neighborhoods.
 Key mailers usually come to your residence looking like an official piece of mail; this is, of course, to get you to open it.

-The actual mail piece is colorful and may contain some items to get you to visit the dealership to see if you’re a winner.
+The colorful mail piece may contain items designed to encourage you to visit the dealership to determine whether you’re a winner.

-Salespeople are highly trained on how to handle customers coming in from receiving a mailer and are preloaded with specific questions and statements in an attempt to help sell a car.
+Salespeople are highly trained to handle customers who come in after receiving a mailer.
+They are preloaded with specific questions and statements to help sell a car.

-The goal is, all the same, to get as many people to the dealership as possible and try to get them to buy a car before they educate themselves on how to buy one properly.
+The goal is the same: to get as many people to the dealership as possible and try to get them to buy a car before they educate themselves on how to buy one properly.

 What Does a Key Mailer Look Like?